kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_light_meter.md

 6. Once the reading stops changing, the beam distance has been determined.
 7. You can click 'Reset' to test another flashlight.

-## Choosing an Appropriate Beam Distance
+## Choosing an appropriate beam distance
 The beam distance you need depends on how you will use the flashlight:
 - For camping, a shorter beam lets you see your immediate surroundings.
 - For hiking, a longer beam lets you see farther ahead - try starting with 300 feet (100 meters).